Have you ever been bullied before, whether as a kid, teenager, or adult?

 When I questioned myself on why I was shaking, I realized it was because I felt powerless.

 - While basic civility and personal rights was a given in the modern society we live in, this did not apply behind the closed doors, inside the booth.
 I could not rely on the standard behavioral norms in my interactions with them.
-The things they said and behavior they rendered to me were out of line when benchmarked against what’s considered normal, civil behavior.
+The things they said and their behavior toward me were out of line when compared against what’s considered normal, civil behavior.
 I basically felt like I wasn’t a human, like I was some sub-human in the whole encounter.

 - There appeared to be no objective checklist behind the incrimination claims.
 The accusation of fraud, and threats to incriminate me with fraud, seemed to spring from highly subjective evaluation, whereby the evaluation was by them.